flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-actions.md

 ## Process UI actions

-This is a UI Action that describes how a [**Button**](../ui-designer/ui-component-types/buttons.md) (generated or custom) should interact with a process Manual action.
+This is a UI action that describes how a [**Button**](../ui-designer/ui-component-types/buttons.md) (generated or custom) should interact with a process Manual action.

 First, we need to configure the [manual action](../actions.md) that will be referred from the UI Action.
 For more information on how to add an action to a node, and how to configure it, check the following section: